benoitc/gunicorn/doc/site/design.rst

 How Many Workers?
 =================

+DO NOT scale the number of workers to the number of clients you expect to have.
+Gunicorn should only need 4-12 worker processes to handle hundreds or thousands of requests per second.

 Gunicorn relies on the operating system to provide all of the load balancing when handling requests.
 Generally we recommend ``(2 x $num_cores) + 1`` as the number of workers to start off with.
 While not overly scientific, the formula is based on the assumption that for a given core, one worker will be reading or writing from the socket while the other worker is processing a request.

-Obviously, your particular hardware and application are going to affect what the optimal number of workers is.
+Obviously, your particular hardware and application are going to affect the optimal number of workers.
 Our recommendation is to start with the above guess and tune using TTIN and TTOU signals while the application is under load.

 Always remember, there is such a thing as too many workers.
 After a point your worker processes will start thrashing system resources decreasing the throughput